Russia in the Eurovision Song Contest 2010

-Russia was represented at the Eurovision Song Contest 2010, held in Oslo, Norway in May 2010, and was represented by broadcaster Rossiya Channel (RTR).
+Russia was represented at the Eurovision Song Contest 2010 with the song "Lost and Forgotten", written by Peter Nalitch and performed by Peter Nalitch and Friends.
+The Russian entry was selected through a national final, Evrovidenie 2010 (Евровидение 2010) organised by the Russian broadcaster Rossiya Channel (RTR).
+Russia qualified from the first semi-final and placed 11th in the final with 90 points scored.

 Before Eurovision

 Evrovidenie 2010

 Evrovidenie 2010 was the sixth edition of Evrovidenie, the music competition that selects Russia's entry for the Eurovision Song Contest.
 The show took place on 7 March 2010 at the Vladimir Nazarov's Theater in Moscow and hosted by Oxana Fedorova and Dmitry Guberniev.
 Twenty-five artists and songs participated and the winner was selected through a jury and a public televote.
 The show was broadcast on Russia-1, RTR-Planeta as well as online via the official Eurovision Song Contest website eurovision.tv.

 Competing entries

 On 9 December 2009, RTR announced a submission period for interested artists and composers to submit their entries until 15 February 2010.
 In addition to the public submissions, the broadcaster reserved the right to directly invite artists to compete in the national final as wildcards.
 The broadcaster received over 1,000 submissions at the conclusion of the deadline, one of them being from Eurovision Song Contest 2008 winner Dima Bilan who submitted the song "White Nights", composed by 1995 Russian Eurovision entrant Philipp Kirkorov.
 35 entries were selected from the received submissions to proceed to auditions held on 1 March 2010 at the Vladimir Nazarov's Theater in Moscow where a jury panel selected the twenty-five finalists for the national final.
 The competing acts were announced on 2 March 2010 and did not include Bilan.
 Bilan's producer Yana Rudkovskaya later stated that the absence was a mutual decision between Bilan, Kirkorov and Rudkovskaya herself.